theeugenechong/tp/docs/DeveloperGuide.md

 - The `Util` component is a component unrelated to cOOPer and serves mainly as a helper component to make some of cOOPer's features possible.
 - There are only two methods in the `Util` class, namely `inputStreamToTmpFile()` and `inputStreamToString()`.
-- `inputStreamToTmpFile()` is used to create the dopsun chatbot-cli's training files for correct parsing.
+- `inputStreamToTmpFile()` is used to recreate the dopsun chatbot-cli's training files (originally located in `src/main/resources`).
+In the process of packaging cOOPer into a JAR application, these training files are converted to bytes which are unable to be read in by the chatbot API.
+Hence, there is a need to recreate these files for the chatbot to work.
 - `inputStreamToString()` is used for cOOPer's `generate` feature which allows the user to generate a PDF file from data in cOOPer's Balance Sheet or
 Cash Flow Statement.
 This method is used to convert the `.tex` template files into a `String` object which can then be handled easily in the code.
 More details of implementation can be found [here]().

 ## Implementation

-### Parser
+### Parsing user input

-`Parser` interprets and validate user inputs and construct objects for various actions such as `Command` and `SignInProtocol` objects.
+`Parser` interprets and validates user input and then constructs `SignInProtocol` and `Command` objects which .

 #### Dopsun chatbot-cli

-cOOPer's uses the [dopsun chatbot-cli](https://github.com/dopsun/chatbot-cli) library as its frontend parser that allows developer to define any arbitrary input schema under `src/main/resources/parser/command-data.properties` such as
+cOOPer's uses the [dopsun chatbot-cli](https://github.com/dopsun/chatbot-cli) library as its frontend parser that allows you to define any arbitrary *input schema* under `src/main/resources/parser/command-data.properties` such as

 ```
 login = login ${username-hint} pw ${password-hint} as ${role-hint}
 ```

-Parser library will then automatically parse the place-holders defined with `$` leaders to strings.
-For example `login Yvonne pw 12345 as admin` will be parsed into the following fields:
+The `Parser` library automatically parses the place-holders defined with `$` leaders to strings.
+For example, `login Yvonne pw 12345 as admin` will be parsed into the following fields:

 ```python